ravijar/frontend-generator/README.md

 - **Clone the Repository**
 - **Build the Project** : Run the commands **'mvn clean'** and **'mvn install'** to clean, build, and install the project.
 - **Locate the .jar File** : Navigate to the **target** folder.

-Refer to the [Technical Documentation](README-dev.md) for detailed development guidelines..

 ### 1. Run the Initialization Command
 - Use the following command to initialize the project: